1. Select a discrete app icon.

 Certain tools have been made to illustrate this pattern—one is called the Cycle of Violence or Cycle of Abuse, created in 1979 by psychologist Lenore E. Walker, claims abusers will often cycle through four steps:

-While some advocates argue the cycle has become outdated since its inception and doesn’t illustrate the complexities of abuse adequately, yet many survivors have recognized a pattern like this to some degree with an abusive partner.
+While some advocates point out the cycle doesn’t illustrate the complexities of abuse adequately, many survivors have recognized a pattern like this to some degree with an abusive partner.

 There is also a second visual aid called the Power and Control Wheel, developed by the Domestic Abuse Intervention Project in 1984.
 While it outlines violence perpetrated by a male abuser against a female victim, it can apply to all sexes and those in same-sex relationships.